 Internet access (including email use) is a privilege, not a right.
-It should only be used only to support your learning and growth.
-It is not okay, for example, to use your technology for anything inappropriate or illegal.
-If you inadvertently come across inappropriate information or pictures, please tell an adult immediately.
-This will protect you against an allegation that you have intentionally violated the Internet and Device Acceptable Use Policy.
+We believe it should only be used only to support student learning and growth.
+It is not okay, for example, for students to use technology for anything inappropriate or illegal.
+If students inadvertently come across inappropriate information or pictures, they should tell an adult immediately to protect them against an allegation that they have intentionally violated the Internet and Device Acceptable Use Policy.